 Well, you’d expect a city like to Vienna to have one or two major art and antique fairs.
 After all, the central district is practically an antique in its own right.
 And one of the more prestigious such events is the ART&ANTIQUE Hofburg Vienna fair (to give it its full title).

 - Major international fair inside the Hofburg palace

 - Numerous dealers and galleries with some impressive exhibits

 - See also:

 Art then and now

 If you’re going to give people the chance to browse and buy quality art and antiques from around 45 dealers and galleries, then where better to do so than in the middle of an Imperial palace?

-Which is one of the reasons I have a lot of time for the ART&ANTIQUE event, even if my pocket money only stretches to last year’s pencil case designs in the stationer’s remnant bin.
+Which is one of the reasons you might find time for the ART&ANTIQUE event, even if your pocket money only stretches to last year’s pencil case designs in the stationer’s remnant bin.

-The location for this nine-day feast for collectors and all those interested in art of the past and present is Vienna’s Hofburg palace, once home to a slew of Habsburg monarchs and the former administrative heart of various empires.
+The location for this feast for collectors and all those interested in art of the past and present is Vienna’s Hofburg palace, once home to a slew of Habsburg monarchs and the former administrative heart of various empires.